Free Settler or Felon

 The Convicts

-The female prisoners embarked on the Alexander came from counties throughout England - York, Somerset, Lancaster, Devon and Middlesex.
+The convicts on this voyage came from counties throughout England - York, Somerset, Lancaster, Devon and Middlesex.
 Many would have been held in Newgate prison which still awaited the reforms of Elizabeth Fry and was a place of filth and disease.

 Those from outside London would have been held in county gaols prior to being transferred in chains to Newgate prison to await transportation.
 Two of the women, Elizabeth Rich and Mary Hammett who were charged at the Devon Assizes in August 1805 with robbery at Somerset were ordered to be removed by Habeas Corpus to Somerset, where they may have been held for some time before being transferred to London.
 [1]